skillrepos/cc-se/labs.md

 flagging any TODO or FIXME comments found in the codebase, then re-run the script, verify STATUS.md updated, and commit the change."
 ```

+Note that you may need to approve more operations.

 ---
 <br><br>

-## 5: Monitor and Review the Agent
+## 6: Monitor and Review the Agent
 **What we're doing:** Watching the run, then verifying the change.
 **Why:** Same observability and trust-but-verify habits as Day 2.